... Coaching Shared Knowledge Dismiss

 When in possession, the sweeper would, in theory, be free to collect the ball in deep positions and move forward into the midfield zone to instigate attacks.
 The freedom and responsibility of the role meant that the sweeper was often the most gifted player on the team.
 A sweeper with impressive passing range, like it was David Luiz with Chelsea, by having him play direct balls high and wide to the wingbacks or forwards it is something that the majority of teams would find it difficult to defend.
 In bypassing the center of the field in this way, the defensive midfielders are less relied upon to be conduits for ball progression and instead can concentrate on ensuring that their team maintains possession in these high, wide zones by pressing and nipping counter-attacks in the bud.

-Legendary German World Cup winner Franz Beckenbauer is the most famous example of a master sweeper — and even used the same tactic as coach of Die Mannschaft — while Carlos Bilardo coached Argentina to a World Championship in 1986 with a back three.
+Legendary German World Cup winner Franz Beckenbauer is the most famous example of a master sweeper — and even used the same tactic as coach of Die Mannschaft — while Carlos Bilardo coached Argentina to a World Championship in 1986 by playing with back 3.
 Rinus Michels’ Netherlands, with Ronald Koeman as their spare man, conquered Europe in a similar manner in 1988.

 David Luiz under Conte’s instructions had one of his best seasons playing as a sweeper and due to his exceptional ability with the ball in his feet help Chelsea a lot during the possession phase and the build-up phase.